Dr. Diarmuid O'Shea, President, Irish Gerontological Society

 Application for membership of the IGS is welcomed from all professionals with an interest in ageing and from researchers and scientists working in the different branches of gerontology.
 Members connect through seminars and conferences, as well as through participation on committees.
-We intend to expand the range of activities available to our members over the coming year.

-The IGS is a member of the International Association of Gerontology and Geriatrics and active in its European section.
+The IGS is a member of the International Association of Gerontology and Geriatrics and is active in its European section.

 Irish Gerontological Society